Loading Events

 About Paige Miller

-About Boulevardier
+About The Boulevardier

-Lost to history for almost a hundred years, we have rediscovered and re-published (with the support of the Hemingway Foundation), a Hemingway essay featuring a young, punchy Hemingway voice in The Boulevardier: a modern revival of a 1927 Parisian magazine born at Harry’s Bar.
+Lost to history for almost a hundred years, we have rediscovered and re-published (with the support of Hemingway Ltd), a Hemingway essay featuring a young, punchy Hemingway voice in The Boulevardier: a modern revival of a 1927 Parisian magazine born at Harry’s Bar.
 Once a gathering point for artists, writers, and bon vivants, we’re bringing it back nearly a century later as a platform that celebrates hospitality, culture, and style.
 It’s part cocktail, part cultural object—a collectible print magazine, a digital space, and a living community of bartenders, writers, and dreamers keeping the spirit of Paris alive today.

-The articles are a mix of old and new, it’s a conversation between cafe society Paris of the 1920’s and Paris of the 2020’s.
+The articles are a mix of old and new, it’s a conversation between café society Paris of the 1920’s and Paris of the 2020’s.
 The Hemingway piece is at the heart of the magazine, but we’ve also invited a new generation of expat writers to contribute.
 The result is a love letter to the city that has welcomed American writers and expats with open arms and continued to foster creativity generation to generation.

 Tickets